kdm9/euc-dp15-workspace/notes/planning/planning.md

 - [ ] Investigate ad-libs (https://github.com/MikkelSchubert/ad-libs) for
   introgression detection

+# 2017-07-11 -- Angsd completion

+## Round 2 stuff

+- SAF
+    - check if it can be concatenated
+- MAF
+- beagle GLF
+- snpstat
+- theta

+At levels:
+- species sans hybrid
+- series

 # 2017-06-09 -- SNP filtering redux

 - remove sites $H_o > 0.8$  in 2 or more populations
 - Beware the depth fiters w/ XO sam flags (din't work for Jaz)
 - Re-run angds on each species to generate hwe

 # 2017-06-07 -- SNP filtering plans